 ©Georgi Baird/Shutterstock.com

-Cicadas are not all deadly to people, despite their loud and aggressive behavior.
+Cicadas are not deadly to people, despite their intimidatingly loud noises.
 They are not going to hurt you, even if they become disoriented or appear to be flying at you.
 There’s a lot of misunderstanding and misinformation concerning this strange, yet beautiful insect.
-One of the numerous characteristics of this intriguing insect is that it is quite harmless.
+One of the numerous characteristics of these intriguing insects is that they are quite harmless.

 Are Cicadas Dangerous To Eat?